Offensive Methodology — the TTP map behind the tool layer

 BloodHound is now BloodHound CE

 The legacy BloodHound 4.x collectors don’t cleanly ingest into Community Edition.
 Use a CE-compatible collector — the bhce helper drives nxc’s --bloodhound module, which packages a CE-ready zip into loot/bloodhound/.
-Run BloodHound CE itself from its official docker-compose (it’s a Postgres-backed web app, not an apt package).
+BloodHound CE itself is a Postgres-backed web app, not an apt package: stand it up with SpecterOps’ official bloodhound-cli (a Go binary — curl the release or go install), which now owns the compose file under an XDG config dir.

 OPSEC / engagement hygiene baked into the layer